 The trustee may make loans from the Plan to participants in accordance with the Plan document.
 All loans bear interest rates that are commensurate with local prevailing rates at date of issuance as determined by Plan administrator.
 The interest rates range from 4.25% to 9.50%.
-Participants may borrow up to 50% of their vested balance up to \$50,000.
+Participants may request loans for a minimum of \$1,000 up to 50% of their vested balance with a maximum to \$50,000.
 All loans are to be repaid within five years unless the loan is used to acquire a principal residence, in which case the term may be longer.
-Loans are secured by the portion of the vested balance in the participant's account that is equal to the amount that is loaned to the participant.
+Loans are secured by the portion of the vested balance in the participant's account that is loaned to the participant.
 Principal and interest is paid ratably through monthly payroll deductions.